Citizens Telecommunications Company of Nebraska: History

 Citizens Utilities, upon acquiring assets of the former Frontier Corporation, began doing business as Frontier Communications.
 The company adopted the Frontier name for all of its local telephone operations, at which point Citizens in Nebraska began doing business as Frontier Communications of Nebraska.

-Frontier provides telephone services to major communities such as Kearney through Citizens of Nebraska.
+Frontier provides telephone service to central Nebraska communities such as Kearney through Citizens of Nebraska.

+On September 5, 2024, Verizon announced that it will acquire Frontier Communications for $20 billion.
+This acquisition was completed on January 20, 2026.
+As a result, Verizon took control of Frontier's operations, including regaining the former GTE Midwest operations sold to Citizens.